-Some other theories say, Rwenzori Mountain is the natural source of the Nile River.
-Further elaboration to this theory suggest that, the Rwenzori glaciers provide the waters through the rivers in Congo and Uganda which rivers fill the lakes, Victoria, George, Edward and Albert which supply water to the river Nile through the different points.
+Some Theories say, Rwenzori Mountain is the natural source of the Nile River.
+Further elaboration to this theory suggest that, the Rwenzori glaciers provide the waters through the rivers in Congo and Uganda which rivers fill the lakes, Victoria, George, Edward and Albert that supply water to the river Nile through the different points including pouring into lake Victoria.
 River Nile is known to start from Lake Victoria in Jinja, where rafting and bungee jumping is done.
-It is unfair visiting Uganda to enjoy her natural beauty yet go back without experiencing the natural mother of all these beauties.
+Your journey is rather incomplete, visiting Uganda to enjoy her natural beauty yet go back without experiencing the natural mother of all these beauties.

-Besides the national parks, water sources and other ecosystems, Rwenzori Mountains influences a big range of cultures living near these ecosystems.
-This rich culture and wildlife is what gives uniqueness and value to your travel and safari experience within the Rwenzori region.
-Visiting these national parks and making all sorts of wildlife tours and safaris, without visiting the Rwenzori Mountains therefore, is the reason we feel you will likely take an incomplete story.
-This post is partly to help and encourage you to visit the actual Rwenzori Mountains during your trip.
-You can visit the foothills or mountains without affecting your safari plans.
-The Rwenzori mountain experience can be included to your trip by allocating a minimum of one day and night to your plan of visiting Queen Elizabeth national park, Kibale forest national park, Bwindi impenetrable forest national park, Semulik national park or even Murchison falls national park.
+Besides the national parks, water sources and other ecosystems, Rwenzori Mountains influences a big range of livelihoods near these ecosystems.
+You will explore this rich culture and wildlife during your travel and safari experience as you visit the actual Rwenzori Mountains during your trip.
+The Rwenzori mountain experience can be included to your trip by allocating a minimum of one day and night to your plan of visiting Queen Elizabeth national park, Kibale national park, Bwindi impenetrable national park, Semulik national park or even Murchison falls national park. through these and may tailored tours, we make it easy for you to tale a complete experience by visiting the Rwenzori mountains without affecting your other safari plans.
 In one day, you can take one of the community tours hiking up to 2400m above sea level or take the nature walk to the first camp of Rwenzori Mountains at 2632m above sea level.
 Other activities you can participate in include the village tours, cultural dance experiences, and homestay experiences, forest walks in the jungle neighboring the park or just staying around to interact with the local community living on the Rwenzori foothills.
 For those interested in the high mountains, you can make a seven to eight days trek that takes you up to 5.109m above sea level on the margarita peak, the highest point of Rwenzori mountains, Uganda.

 Design by Gagawala Graphics